GregSzopinski/introductory-machine-learning/README.md

-# Machine_Learning
+# introductory-machine-learning
-Some minor ML projects to show my progress.
+Some minor ML projects.
+This repo served as sort-of portfolio, documenting my first attempts at machine learning.

 ## KaggleDays Warsaw 2018
 I had an amazing opportunity to participate in this great event and compete against some of kaggle masters.
 Finally, our team reached 12 place (of around 40 teams) - our score was decent, but still far away from perfection - some major improvements could be made.
 My aim is to implement these improvments and check how good our score will be.